Toxoplasmosis in Cats

+Cats who are capable of shedding eggs should be isolated from children and other pets, pregnant moms and any immunocompromised people in the household.
 Also, be sure to clean his litter box and bedding twice each day while wearing disposable gloves.

 Is There a Cure for Toxoplasmosis?

 Antibiotics are available that can clear up most of the symptoms of toxoplasmosis.
 Although they do not kill the parasite, they can provide an effective treatment.